CharlieFuu69/lovelive-unofficial-project/README_ENG.md

 ## Welcome to this project!

-**LoveLive!
-UNOFFICIAL PROJECT** is an unofficial Fangame made with love, by a LoveLiver, for all the LoveLivers in the world!
+**"Love Live!
+UNOFFICIAL PROJECT"** is an unofficial Fangame lovingly developed by a LoveLiver, for all the LoveLivers in the world!

 This game is being developed in the **"Ren'Py"** visual novel engine, and partially uses the 2D Assets from the discontinued official game **"LoveLive!
 School Idol Festival ALL STARS"**, such as Sprites, Icons, Cards, and Video Clips from its 3DMVs.